ilia3101/MLV-App/README.md

 #### Qt App macOS
 - install XCode depending on your OSX
 - install Qt5 (minimum 5.6)
-- unpack libpng-1.6.31.tar.gz (don't know how to do in terminal)
-- `cd platform/qt/libpng16/` `./configure`    `make check`     `sudo make install`
 - unpack ffmpegOSX.zip in `platform/qt/FFmpeg`
 - open `platform/qt/MLVApp.pro` in QtCreator
-- go to tab project, add command line argument -j4 (for quad core) under build steps, uncheck Add build library search path to DYLD_LIBRARY_PATH and DYLD_FRAMEWORK_PATH checkbox in my project Run section
+- go to tab project, add command line argument -j4 (for quad core)
 - Build and Start

 #### Qt App Windows
 - install Qt5 (minimum 5.6)
 - unpack ffmpegWin.zip in `platform/qt/FFmpeg` (and copy it later into build directory)
 - open `platform/qt/MLVApp.pro` in QtCreator
-- go to tab project, add command line argument -j4 (for quad core) under build steps, uncheck Add build library search path to DYLD_LIBRARY_PATH and DYLD_FRAMEWORK_PATH checkbox in my project Run section
+- go to tab project, add command line argument -j4 (for quad core)
 - Build and Start

 #### Qt App Linux (generally)
-- install Qt5 (minimum 5.6), ffmpeg (we use v3.3.2) and zlib (the steps to get these three items are different on all distros)
+- install Qt5 (minimum 5.6) and ffmpeg (we use v3.3.2)
-- `cd platform/qt/libpng16/`
+- `cd platform/qt/`
-- unpack libpng-1.6.31.tar.gz (don't know how to do in terminal)
-- `./configure`    `make check`     `sudo make install`
-- `cd..`
 - `qmake MLVApp.pro` or equivalent (depending on distro and version and...)
 - `make -j4` (for quad core)
 - `./mlvapp` and have fun